zulip/zulip/docs/tutorials/new-feature-tutorial.md

 ### Update documentation

 Nice job!
-You've added a new feature to Zulip that will improve user and contributor experiences with the app, which is why it's really important to make sure that your new feature is well documented.
+You've learned how to add a new feature to Zulip that will change user and contributor experiences with the app, which is why it's really important to make sure that your new feature is well documented.

-This example feature adds new functionality that requires messages to have topics if the setting is enabled.
-A recommended way to document this feature would be to update and/or augment Zulip's existing [help center documentation](https://zulip.com/help/) to reflect your changes and additions.
+A recommended way to document
+this feature would be to update and/or augment Zulip's existing [help center documentation](https://zulip.com/help/) to reflect your changes and additions.